AttorneyOnlineVidya/AOV-Update/README.md

 # [THE DEEP DARK FANTASY UPDATE]

 Botch fixes:
-   * Geiru has some buttons and her ini fixed
+   * Geiru and Lbelle has some buttons and her ini fixed

 Content additions:
-   * Buttons for Pearl have been redone
+   * Buttons for several characters have been redone
    * A Char_Icon for Sarge was added
+   * Athena SOJ W has been added!
+   * Trucy (Red) was added!

 The following characters have been added or recieved new emotes: